utkuufuk/cpp-quick-reference/README.md

 delete contactPtr;
 contactPtr = nullptr;   // good practice for preventing errors

-// don't delete other objects because they live on stack and will get deleted when the calling function returns
+// no need to delete other objects because they live on stack and will get deleted when the calling function returns
 ```

 ## Inheritence